TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

 TYPO3 Theme settings
 ====================

+The :xml:`<extension>` tag is located directly in the :ref:`guides tag <settings-guides>`.

 TYPO3 Theme specific settings can be made in the tag :xml:`<extension class="\T3Docs\Typo3DocsTheme\DependencyInjection\Typo3DocsThemeExtension">`.

+There can be 0 or more tags of that name, however only one :xml:`<extension>` tag should be defined for the TYPO3 documentation theme.

 The class attribute is mandatory, it references the extension that is used to render the documentation with the TYPO3 documentation theme.